FlexMeasures/flexmeasures/bvp/data/Readme.md

     pip install rq-dashboard
     rq-dashboard --redis-host my.ip.addr.ess --redis-password secret --redis-database 0

-RQ dashboard shows you ongoing and failed jobs, and you can see the error messages of the latter, which very useful.
+RQ dashboard shows you ongoing and failed jobs, and you can see the error messages of the latter, which is very useful.

 You can also inspect via a console ([see the nice RQ documentation](http://python-rq.org/docs/)), which is more powerful.
 Here is an example of inspecting the finished jobs: